 The main difference between an acoustic guitar and an electric guitar is about amplification and usage.

 Decide on the sound that you want to produce and also give some thought to the genre of music you intend to play.
-In general, an electric guitar is ideal for metal and rock, while an acoustic guitar is well suited to pop, country and folk.
+In general, an electric guitar is ideal for metal and rock, while an acoustic guitar is the perfect choice for creating pop, country and folk music.

 The sound has a lot to do with the way the guitar is made.
 The hollow soundbox of an acoustic guitar naturally creates sound, but the solid body of an electric guitar needs what is called a ‘pick up’ to amplify sound.
 This is done by plugging in the amplifier.